LakshmiPriyaDiwakar2706/Digital-Marketing-Analysis/README.md

 ### Feedback Request
 Your feedback or suggestions are highly valued to refine and advance this analytical journey.
 How can we make the digital leap more alluring to alumni?
 Share your thoughts.

+*** Data Privacy Notice: Due to the sensitive nature of the real-time data used in this project, the full dataset has not been uploaded to GitHub to maintain the confidentiality and privacy of the information.
+The provided Jupyter notebook includes a preview of the data and outlines the analytical methods applied, giving a glimpse into the process while respecting data protection obligations. ***